dzenanr/model_concepts/README.md

 oid (object id generated automatically by dartling) and code (an id that may be null, but if non-null it must be unique) properties.

-In the attribute init field you may use increment for incrementing a value of the int type in dartling by 1 starting with 1.
+In the attribute init field, you may use increment for incrementing a value of the int type in dartling by increment starting with increment.
-The empty text indicates that a default value will be a non-null empty String ('').
+The empty text indicates that a default value will be a non-null empty String.
-For the DateTime type, the now value determines the today's current time.
+For the DateTime type, the now value determines the today's current time at the moment of adding an entity in dartling.

 Based on:
 [Magic Boxes (in Java)] (http://code.google.com/p/magic-boxes/)